tmstani23/Bayes-Predictor-JS/Readme.txt

 # Under Development

+###To use
+Clone the Repo.
+Extract.
-To use simply run the index.html in the browser.
+Run the index.html in the browser.